UniMath/agda-unimath/src/orthogonal-factorization-systems/colocal-types.lagda.md

   is-colocal-htpy : (H : f ~ f') → is-colocal f' A → is-colocal f A
   is-colocal-htpy H = is-equiv-htpy (postcomp A f') (htpy-postcomp A H)

-  is-colocal-htpy' : (H : f ~ f') → is-colocal f A → is-colocal f' A
+  is-colocal-inv-htpy : (H : f ~ f') → is-colocal f A → is-colocal f' A
-  is-colocal-htpy' H = is-equiv-htpy' (postcomp A f) (htpy-postcomp A H)
+  is-colocal-inv-htpy H = is-equiv-htpy' (postcomp A f) (htpy-postcomp A H)
 ```

 ### If `S` is `f`-colocal then `S` is colocal at every retract of `f`